Profile of a modern learner: an infographic

 All of these stats come from Towards Maturity’s Modern Learning Content report.

-Combining the lists of most popular courses from Coursera, LinkedIn Learning and Lynda.com, we found that last year, soft-skills weighed in strongly for modern learners.
+Combining the lists of most popular courses from Coursera, LinkedIn Learning and Lynda.com, we found that last year, soft skills training weighed in strongly for modern learners.

 Ranking in the top 3 subjects taken via Coursera last year is ‘Learning how to learn’.
 We know modern learners are keen to learn, but is this telling us they don’t know how?
 Perhaps a comment on modern-day education systems, there’s signs that performance consultants and training professionals need to help coach, support and empower modern day users to develop professionally.